anoopj/anoopj.github.io/_posts/2016-08-04-large-codebases.md

 ### Learn by doing

-Finally, the best way to learn is actually by working on specific projects.
+Finally, the only way to learn is actually by working on specific projects.
 Look at the roadmap/project list and pick tasks that balance utility and your learning.